 What is Keratoconus?

-Keratoconus is a medical condition in which the cornea—the clear front part of the eye—becomes progressively thinner and bulges outward into a cone-like shape.
+Keratoconus is a medical condition where the cornea—the clear front surface of the eye—gradually becomes thinner and bulges outward into a cone-like shape.

 - Blurry